How to Repair STL Files for 3D Printing With the 5 Best (Free) STL Repair Tools

 Auto Repair All will remove floating sections and patch up all boundary loops.
 In this case, we want to manually connect the gap in one of the struts.
 This is where the Bridge tool comes in.
 It works best on straight sections and since this is a gap between circular loops it is best patched up in sections.
 Choose Edit → Select and highlight the triangles on both sides to be connected.
 Then hit Edit → Bridge (Ctrl + B) from the popup menu and set the Refine parameter high enough for a smooth connection.
 Repeat the Bridge command for a few areas around the perimeter of the gap, then use the Inspector to fill the remaining holes.
 A good error prevention practice is to use Edit → Remesh before repairs in order to increase and homogenize the triangulation in the area concerned.

-Meshlab is a software suite that specializes in mesh operations related to 3D scanning data and provides many retriangulation algorithms.
+Meshlab is a software suite that specializes in mesh operations related to 3D scanning data and provides many retriangulation and advanced repair algorithms.
 A useful one is Filters → Remeshing, Simplification and Construction → Simplification (Quadratic Edge Collapse Decimation) because it recalculates a mesh towards a target number of faces.
 Checking Planar Simplification will preserve flat surfaces best.
 An alternative triangle reduction method is Filters → Cleaning and Repairing → Merge Close Vertices.

 Floating elements can be detected by right-clicking on the part in the project window and selecting Split in Connected Components.
 Separate shells can then be individually deleted or combined back with CSG Operation using a Union operator.